gluster/infra-docs/infra_overview/jenkins.rst

 =======

 We use Jenkins to run smoke tests, regression tests, build the release tarball, and to build RPMs.
 It is hosted on formicary.gluster.org in the RDU.
+We track the continous updates on the LTS channel provided by Jenkins.

 * URL: https://build.gluster.org
-* Current Version: 1.653
+* Current Version: 2.73.2
-* Date of Upgrade: <unknown>
+* Date of Upgrade: 2017-08-29

 Plugins
 -------